 Top photographer has been leading groups on wildlife holidays for many years, and with his Geordie humour and careful personal attention, Rob is a favourite with Heatherlea clients.
 Rob will again be guiding Heatherlea groups around Scotland during the year, and he will also lead overseas on Mallorca and in the Camargue.

 Dedicated birder Mike is a top guide with a very friendly manner.
 Mike first joined Heatherlea back in 2002, and has guided across Scotland and all over the World for us.
-In 2017 Mike will lead for us in Estonia and also in the Outer Hebrides in May.
+In 2018 Mike will lead for us in both Europe and Scotland.

 A professional eco-consultant, of all our locally based guides Pete is the one who is most likely to be spreading the news about rarities!
 Pete has a passion for birding everywhere, particularly in tropical climes, with a real love for the Americas.
 Join Pete in Armenia and Yellowstone in 2017.